mviereck/x11docker/README.md

 For manual installation, make x11docker executable with `chmod +x x11docker` and move it to `/usr/bin`.
 ### Installation options
 As root, you can install, update and remove x11docker on your system:
- - `x11docker --install` : install x11docker and x11docker-gui.
+ - `x11docker --install` : install x11docker and x11docker-gui from current directory.
  - `x11docker --update` : download and install latest version from github.
  - `x11docker --remove` : remove all files installed by x11docker.